sumana-reddy/GDP-1-project/README.md

 # User Story - 2
 As a Team a proposal document is to be created for this Northwest Gaming Application
-# Accepatnce Criteria:
+# Acceptance Criteria:
 All the team members are discussing the essential requirements and have come up with the requirements with is yet to be presented.

 # User Story - 3
 As a Team Schedule for this application is to be charted down.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 All the team members have met in a place and an estimate is recorded taking all the things into consideration and this is aldo due for the presentation.

 # User Story - 4
 As a Team Budget/Cost estimation for this application to develop is to be decided.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 This is a tricky task but yet an estimate is generated which might be subject to change based on the feedback/review of the client.

 # User Story - 5
 As a Data developer ERD is to be developed based on the entities mentioned in the RFP
-# Accepatnce Criteria:
+# Acceptance Criteria:
 The given Task for the development of the ERD has been finished and yet to be reviewed.
 The developed ERD has been updated in the Team repository.

 # User story - 6
 As a developer a set of sample data is to be assumed and check for the desired possible outcome.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 A set of sample data was taken and were roughly tested to look for the possible outcome and it worked and for which a flow chart is developed and mentioned above.

 # User Story - 7
 As a UI/FrontEnd developer proposed screens for the application are to be craeted and displayed.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 A set of proposed screens were designed using online design tool(Figmaa) and are yet to be reviwed by the client.
 These are also subject to change after the feedback/review from the client presentation.

 # User Story - 8
 As a developer the requirements are to be determined for the application to be developed.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 The initial requirements are identified and were mentioned in the read me file and these are subject to change based on the requirements provided by the client if any.

 ## Sprint - 2
 # User Story - 9
 As a team Project Signoff is be made with outmost care with clear details about everything
-# Accepatnce Criteria:
+# Acceptance Criteria:
 The project manager will take care of this signoff after regular meetings with the client.

 # User Story - 10
 Project Flyer
-# Accepatnce Criteria:
+# Acceptance Criteria:
 A roject flyer is prepared and passe on to kick start the project.

 # User Story - 11
  As a Team the schedule for the MVP releases are set.
-# Accepatnce Criteria:
+# Acceptance Criteria:
 The shedule is decided and developers start working based on the requirements.

 ## Sprint - 3( Scheduled  for the GDP-2)